Skip to main content

 4 mentions Positive Neutral Negative

-The game offers decent replayability through various campaigns and additional modes like endless and dice tower, which can provide some enjoyment after completing the main content.
-However, concerns about the longevity and repetitiveness of these modes, along with a lack of long-term unlockables, may limit its overall replay value.
-Overall, while some players find replayability strong, others feel it could be improved.
+The game offers decent replayability through its various campaigns and additional modes like endless and dice tower, which can provide some enjoyment after completing the main content.
+However, concerns about the longevity and repetitiveness of these modes, along with a lack of long-term unlockables, may limit overall replay value for some players.

 • “Replayability is 5/5 and the game music is also engaging.”